-The corporate services sector continues to grow in Texas, adding new corporate headquarters and creating jobs every year.
+With the recent addition of a well-known construction equipment company, there will now be 54 Fortune 500 companies based in Texas.
 Startups like Dell grew out of university residences and became global innovators, while established giants such as Toyota located their North American headquarters in the state after a thorough site search.
 AUSTIN, TX — Governor Greg Abbott announced today that Hewlett Packard Enterprise (HPE) will move its global headquarters to Spring, Texas, from San Jose, California.
 Austin's appeal as a place to live and work is a big draw for companies looking to establish corporate and regional headquarters.
 Across the state's 25 major metropolitan areas, more than 40 micropolitan areas, and hundreds of rural locations, administrative operations are finding the labor and real estate to carry out their missions.